jsenaribeiro/react-away/src/documents/tutorial/styler.md

 ## Styled routing

-The element with onRoute property with the current route, is styled using 'routed' CSS class.
+The onRoute elements in current route could be styled.

 ```html
 <a onRoute="/hello">Hello</a>